Meridian University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling Psychology

-Campus Locations: San Francisco Bay Area Center at 47 Sixth Street, Petaluma, CA 94952 and Los Angeles Center for hybrid onsite labs.
+Campus Location: San Francisco Bay Area Center at 47 Sixth Street, Petaluma, CA 94952 and Los Angeles Center for hybrid onsite labs.
 Meridian University also operates international centers in Berlin, Athens, and Johannesburg, though California licensure preparation is based on the California campuses.
+See the Meridian University home page.

 Modality: Hybrid and online formats.
 The hybrid format combines asynchronous online coursework delivered on Meridian's Pivot platform with live course video calls, synchronous peer engagement, and week long onsite residencies (intensives) at the Petaluma or Los Angeles center.
 The degree requires a total of four onsite residencies to qualify for graduation; annual frequency varies based on whether a student is on a two or three year track.
 A fully online pathway is available with optional online labs.

-Licensure Track: Dual LMFT and LPCC preparation.
+Licensure Track: California LMFT and LPCC (dual).
 The curriculum is designed to meet California Board of Behavioral Sciences educational requirements for both LMFT and LPCC licensure, and Meridian notes educational eligibility support across multiple states.

 Accreditation: Regionally accredited by the WASC Senior College and University Commission (WSCUC).
 The program is approved by the California Board of Behavioral Sciences (BBS) for LMFT and LPCC educational requirements.
 The program is not listed as COAMFTE or CACREP accredited.